jerryz920/SAFE-latte/safe-apps/impact/mvp.md

 ?ServerJVM := "localhost:7777".
 ```

-If your safe-server is indeed running on localhost on port 7777, this command is optional: it given as the default in the `mvp.slang` safe-server script.
+If your safe-server is indeed running on localhost on port 7777, this command is optional: it is given as the default in the `mvp.slang` safe-server script.

 Finally, load the MVP client script into your slang-shell: